jyotsna-iy/retrackt/README.md

 - Reddit API allows us to scan the most recent/latest 1000 posts (rate limit of 1000)
 - This project is restricted to Reddit as of now, with plans to expand to other social media platforms
-- We request you to upload an image instead of pasting an Instagram URL of your preferred post
+- We request you to upload an image instead of pasting an Instagram URL of a (public) post

 ## Roadmap